persan/ddsarchitectspy/README.md

 Locates all endpoints in a domain and prints the discoverd architecture to a file.

-The output format shall be at least:
+* The output format is json
-* .json  : Just simple json to be used in other tools.
+* Requirements to build:
-* .xmi   : suited for modelling tools
+** RTI Connext 7.0.0 or better
-* .xml   : suitet for the rtiarchitect tool.
+** GNATPro 22.2 or better